timeplus-io/docs/docs/public-beta-2.md

 (in year 2023)

-## 2/18
+## 2/17

 * New features

-  * [Global aggregation](query-syntax#global) supports sub-second emit interval.  e.g. `select max(_tp_time),count(*),avg(speed_kmh) from car_live_data emit periodic 100ms`
+  * [Global aggregation](query-syntax#global) now supports sub-second emit interval.  e.g. `select max(_tp_time),count(*),avg(speed_kmh) from car_live_data emit periodic 100ms`
   * You can now create multiple materialized views to write data to the same stream.
 A typical usage of this feature is to apply multiple processing logics on the same raw data and send to the same stream for aggregated results.
-Materialized views can ensure the query state and work better for long running and fail over.
+For materialized views, Timeplus maintains the state of the query, which will work better for long running queries and failover.
-  * (Experimental) After creating a new stream, you can add a few rows directly in the Console UI, without creating Source or posting via REST API.
-This is disabled by default.
-Contact us if you want to try this.
+  * (Experimental) After creating a new stream, you can choose to add a few rows directly in the Console UI, without creating a Source or posting via REST API.
+Contact us if you want to try this feature.
-  * (Experimental) Built-in support for CDC ([Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture)) is added in Timeplus backend.
-UI will be ready soon.
-You can create the data streams in different modes.
-By default it's append-only.
-You can also create the streams to accept change logs from [Debezium](https://debezium.io/) for INSERT, UPDATE, DELETE.
+  * (Experimental) Built-in support for CDC ([Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture)) has been added in Timeplus backend and the console UI will be ready soon.
+You can create data streams in different modes.
+By default, it's append-only.
+You can also create the streams to accept change logs from [Debezium](https://debezium.io/) for INSERT, UPDATE, and DELETE.
 The streaming aggregation results will reflect the latest data change.
-Contact us if you want to try this.
+Contact us if you want to try this feature.

 * Enhancements

-  * For time-series data, you can optionally set the time range in Format tab.
+  * For time-series data, you now have the option to set the time range in the Format tab.

-  * The bar chart and column chart types are combined.
-You can set either horizontal or vertical chart style in the Format tab.
+  * The bar chart and column chart types are combined – simply set either horizontal or vertical chart style in the Format tab.
-  * If you start running a streaming SQL then go to other page in Timeplus console, the query will be stopped automatically.
-This will reduce unnecessary server workload and end up with less number of concurrent queries.
+  * If you start running a streaming SQL then go to another page in Timeplus console, the query will be stopped automatically.
+This will reduce unnecessary server workload and the number of concurrent queries.
   * Improved the performance of query results in list mode.
   * Performance tuning for [external streams](working-with-streams#external_stream) and [materialized views](view#m_view).